-To extend the gear, remove the cover over the emergency disengage control located between the two front seats, and follow the instructions on the back of this seven tions on the back of this cover as follows:
+To extend the gear, remove the cover over the emergency disengage control located between the two front seats, and follow the instructions on the back of this cover as follows:

 1. Airspeed not over 100 M.P.H.

 2. Landing gear switch in center "OFF" position.